Charles Ives

-Biography
+Life and career

-Ives was born in Danbury, Connecticut, on October 20, 1874, the son of George (Edward) Ives (August 3, 1845 – November 4, 1894), a US Army bandleader in the American Civil War, and his wife, Mary Elizabeth Ives (née Parmelee, January 2, 1849 or 1850 – January 25, 1929).
-The Iveses were one of Danbury’s leading families, and they were prominent in business and civic improvement.
-They were similary active in progressive social movements of the last century, including the abolition of slavery.
+Ives was born in Danbury, Connecticut, on October 20, 1874, the son of George (Edward) Ives, a US Army bandleader in the American Civil War, and his wife, Mary Elizabeth Ives.
+The Iveses, descended from founding colonists of Connecticut, were one of Danbury's leading families, and they were prominent in business and civic improvement.
+They were similarly active in progressive social movements of the 19th century, including the abolition of slavery.

 George Ives directed bands, choirs, and orchestras, and taught music theory and a number of instruments.
 Charles got his influences by sitting in the Danbury town square and listening to his father's marching band and other bands on other sides of the square simultaneously.
 His father taught him and his brother (Joseph) Moss Ives (February 5, 1876 – April 7, 1939) music, teaching harmony and counterpoint and guided his first compositions; George took an open-minded approach to theory, encouraging him to experiment in bitonal and polytonal harmonizations.
 It was from him that Ives also learned the music of Stephen Foster.
 He became a church organist at the age of 14 and wrote various hymns and songs for church services, including his Variations on "America", which he wrote for a Fourth of July concert in Brewster, New York.
 It is considered challenging even by modern concert organists, but he famously spoke of it as being "as much fun as playing baseball", a commentary on his own organ technique at that age.

-Ives moved to New Haven, Connecticut in 1893, enrolling in the Hopkins School, where he captained the baseball team.
+Ives moved to New Haven, Connecticut, in 1893, enrolling in the Hopkins School, where he captained the baseball team.
 In September 1894, Ives entered Yale University, studying under Horatio Parker.
 Here he composed in a choral style similar to his mentor, writing church music and even an 1896 campaign song for William McKinley.
-On November 4, 1894, his father died, a crushing blow to him, but to a large degree he continued the musical experimentation he had begun with him.
+On November 4, 1894, his father died, a crushing blow to him, but to a large degree, he continued the musical experimentation he had begun with him.
 His brother Moss later became a lawyer.